10 Ways to Potty Train your 2 year old girl - Signs of Readiness & more

 Each child is unique and therefore what applies to one may not apply to the other.
 However, there are some very basic and simple methods of potty training that have been tested and tried over the years by many moms who have vouched for it.
 Let's take a look at some of those to get you started.

-You may be surprised to know this but there is a difference in way you potty train a girl and a boy.
+You may be surprised to know this but there is a difference in way you potty train baby girl and a boy.
 Luckily, experts say girls train faster than boys and children with older siblings watch the elder ones and learn faster.
-For those that are not so lucky here are some tips to get through with this with minimum fuss.
+For those that are not so lucky here are some ideas, tips to get through with this with minimum fuss.

 - Demonstrate: As a first step, demonstrate.
 Children watch their parents and learn.
 When you use the restroom, take your daughter with you and let her watch.
 It may sound gross, but believe me it will work wonders